paulloy/whiskey_herald_msp3/TESTING.md

-selecting link in flash message for users review | page will scroll down to the users updated review | pass select delete option for review | modal appears asking the user if they are sure they would like to delete their review | pass select cancel | the dleete review modal will hide | pass select delete | whiskey.html/<whiskey_name> will load with a flash success message informing the user that their review has been deleted" | pass
+selecting link in flash message for users review | page will scroll down to the users updated review | pass select delete option for review | modal appears asking the user if they are sure they would like to delete their review | pass select cancel | the dleete review modal will hide | pass select delete | whiskey.html/<whiskey_name> will load with a flash success message informing the user that their review has been deleted.
+The review should also not be seen on their profile page. | pass

 ### add-whiskey.html